Staying active and exercising is important for our physical and mental wellbeing.

 Remember to keep any important medication or inhalers close by.

 Don’t forget to drink water.
-You can lose around one and a half litres of fluid for every hour of vigorous exercise, so drink water before, during and after a session.
+You can lose around one and a half litres of fluid for every hour of vigorous physical activity, so drink water before, during and after a session.

-If you have any other medical conditions, check with an appropriate health professional before starting any new exercises.
+If you have any other medical conditions, check with an appropriate health professional before starting any new physical activity.

 Think about your specific Parkinson’s symptoms